amr-jawwad/dragon-fruit/README.md

 * Make an abstract class for the ML models, and specific models implement it.
 * Use a tool to create a pipeline (e.g. luigi).
 * Implement a pathway to consume models' pickles.
+* Proper logging tools instead of the prints